easternempire/AI-5/README.md

    - Please inform us if your name or pronouns differ from official records.

    - If something affects your class performance or if you feel uncomfortable with any classroom interactions, reach out to us.
-You may also find resources at the Harvard Office of Diversity and Inclusion.

    - Respect and consideration for diverse backgrounds and perspectives are expected from all participants.